martinmalmgren/martinmalmgren.github.io/index.md

 ## 2017

+### June 18

+[Iittala music festival](https://www.facebook.com/iittalanmusiikinkesa/) is over and has received plenty of attention in the media.
+A video clip on Yle broadcasting company, starting at 5:19, can be seen [here](http://areena.yle.fi/1-4160924?autoplay=true).

+Sakari Hildén from Hämeen Sanomat reviewed Martin's recital earlier in the week, writing:

+"Malmgren is a young but experienced pianist.
+His pianistic technique enables him to tackle even the most challenging works with ease.
+His program included music by Sibelius and Nielsen, two composers often compared with one another, as well as a number of lesser-known works. (...)
+Malmgren started with the Sibelius Sonatinas.
+In these works the casual sound of the Schimmel grand piano worked well, and the pianist captured their unpretentious, easy-going style.
+Nielsen's, in it's originally Lucifer-named misunderstood and very rarely played Suite op.45 is in it's exciting eccentricity far away from Sibelius's clearly defined feelings.
+Malmgren highlighted strongly the characters of the movements and captured for example the fourth movement's innocence aptly.(...)
+The main work of the evening was Ravel's mystical Gaspard de la nuit.
+Here the resistance of the instrument became evident; to achieve the richness of the sound, a better instrument would have been needed.
+Malmgren nevertheless managed to bring forth a respectable amount of colours from this one the most challenging pieces of the standard repertoire. (...)"

+Full review in Finnish [here](https://www.facebook.com/pianistmartinmalmgren/posts/1081133988655381:0)

 ### May 19

 Martin has been invited to perform Mozart's 23rd piano concerto at the [Alion Baltic International Music Festival](alionbalticfestival.com) in Tallinn on July 14th in Noblessner Hall.
 The concert is shared with Oxana Yablonskaya, who performs Beethoven's 4th piano concerto.